Individual Sausage and Spinach Skillet Frittatas are a fun breakfast for the family. Full of flavor, easy to make and they are delicious!

 Mom always said breakfast is the most important meal of the day.
 If your house is anything like mine, it can get boring.
 I’m always looking for new ideas and this skillet meal was a hit.
 It’s inspired me to make more in the future too.

 A quick reference to see if you have all of the ingredients.
 No bacon?
 Use all sausage.
 No sausage?
 Use all bacon.
 See how to make it vegetarian below.
+You will need small cast iron skillets too.

 - Green Onion